-Trump: NAFTA trade agreement with Mexico ‘looking good’
+US and Mexico near deal that would set path for NAFTA revamp

-WASHINGTON (AP) — President Donald Trump says the prospects are “looking good” for an agreement with Mexico that could set the stage for an overhaul of the North American Free Trade Agreement.
+WASHINGTON (AP) — U.S. and Mexican negotiators were preparing Monday to announce a deal that would set the stage for an overhaul of the North American Free Trade Agreement.

+The White House said it planned an announcement on trade later Monday morning.

+U.S. Trade Rep. Robert Lightizer and Mexican Secretary of Economy Idelfonso Guajardo walked together into the White House without talking to reporters.
+The delegation also included Jesus Seade, a World Trade Organization veteran tapped by Mexican President-elect Andres Manuel Lopez Obrador as his future chief trade negotiator.

 “A big deal looking good with Mexico!”
 Trump tweeted Monday morning.

-U.S. and Mexican negotiators worked over the weekend to narrow their differences.
-Once they reach an agreement, the third country in NAFTA — Canada — would be brought back in to finalize a revamp of the 24-year-old pact.
+Earlier, Guajardo told reporters, “There is one very important issue to finish.”

 Most Read Business Stories